JulienDavat/Join-Ordering-of-SPARQL-Property-Path-Queries/README.md

     <summary>Details</summary>
     <br>

     The dataset can be downloaded from [Figshare](https://figshare.com/s/50b7544ad6b1f51de060).
-If there is any problem, please refer to the official [github repository](https://github.com/MillenniumDB/WDBench).
+If there is any problem, please refer to their official [github repository](https://github.com/MillenniumDB/WDBench).

     </details>